lukaselmer/2017-typescript-katas/README.md

 ## Quick start

-This project is intended to be used with [Node.js v6.x (LTS)][nodejs] or later (but should work with any v6.2 or newer release) and [NPM][npm].
-Make sure you have those installed.
+This project is intended to be used with nvm, which will automatically install [Node.js v6.x (LTS)][nodejs] or later.
+Make sure you have nvm installed, or install Node and NPM manually.
 Then just type following commands:

 ```sh
 git clone https://github.com/lukaselmer/node-typescript-boilerplate